pyarisinghk/pyarisinghk.github.io/_posts/2020-7-4-Data-Analysis-Tools-And-Tips.md

 Click on New -> Google Sheets
 ```
 Oh yes, You caught me off guard.
 I am a big fan of Google. ;) The formulae works almost the same way as that of MS Excel.
 The formulae and charts together should help us do a good amount of data analysis work with the help of spreadsheets.
 The problem with spreadsheets is the readability and maintainability.
 That way, it is a bit difficult for someone to pass on your work to someone else.
+There is yet  another issue.
+When dealing with bigger data, spreadsheets start giving performance issues, especially if you are working on Windows and Microsoft excel.

 *R & Python*
 R — Is a programming language.
 Python too.